 Housing and Justice: Avoiding Homelessness after Incarceration

-	In this webinar, Abt’s Center for Evidence-based Solutions to Homelessness, brings together experts from the fields of homeless services and criminal justice to discuss evidence on how people reentering society from jails and prisons can avoid homelessness.
+In this webinar, Abt’s Center for Evidence-based Solutions to Homelessness, brought together experts from the fields of homeless services and criminal justice to discuss evidence on how people reentering society from jails and prisons can avoid homelessness.

 - Factors critical to the success of reentry programs that averted homelessness.

 - The implications of racial disparities in incarceration for reentry programs.

 - Coordination strategies between the criminal justice system and the homeless services system.

 - Supportive housing vs. other models for securing stable housing and access to behavioral health services.